-Based on the 2023 CA Dashboard, the school has identified needs based on the Orange status for all students, White students, and socioeconomically disadvantaged students and Red status for students with disabilities in English Language Arts achievement.
-Likewise, the data showed Orange Status for all students, White students, Two or More Races and socioeconomically disadvantaged students and Red status for students with disabilities in Math achievement.
+Based on the 2023 CA Dashboard, the school has identified needs based on the Red status for students with disabilities in English Language Arts achievement and Red status for students with disabilities in Math achievement.
 To address this need, the school will utilize diverse instructional methods and curricula and regular assessments to monitor student progress.
 The school will continue to provide small group and 1 on 1 interventions to academically support its student population.
 In addition, we plan to increase our intervention efforts for students with disabilities.

-Chronic absenteeism is also an identified need in regards to certain subgroups.
-While all students, White students and mixed race students achieved Yellow status, Hispanic and socioeconomically disadvantaged students achieved Orange status.
-Unfortunately, students with disabilities were at the Red status level with 22.2% reported as chronically absent.
+Chronic absenteeism is also an identified need in regards to the Special Education subgroup.
+Students with disabilities were at the Red status level with 22.2% reported as chronically absent.
 In order to better support our Special Education students, we will be providing targeted efforts towards reengagement utilizing incentives.
 We also anticipate an overall reduction in the Chronic Absence rate for 2024 based on our parent involvement/outreach efforts.